wbchristerson/MobileFlashcards/README.md

 # Mobile Flashcards

-This project is a flashcard application for Android mobile devices in which users may create collections of flashcards and quiz themselves on the decks that they create.
+This project is a flashcard application for Android mobile devices in which users may create collections of flashcards and quiz themselves on the decks that they compile.
 I created the application using `react-native` along with `redux`.
 (This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).)

 ## Structure